+Our water system has sampled for a series of unregulated contaminants.
 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulations are warranted.
+If you are interested in examining the results, please contact us at cliff.mcguffin@wintervillenc.com.